George Brown (motorcyclist): Post-Vincent

 The British Drag Racing Association was formed in 1964 with Sydney Allard as president.
 Brown served as one of the Vice Presidents.

 Brown continued to race sprints into the mid-1960s, but the Fédération Internationale de Motocyclisme (FIM) would only grant licenses to riders up to 54 years of age.
 Brown's ambition was to record a 200 mph run on British soil.
 In 1966 Brown scheduled a 4-day Castrol-sponsored attempt to exceed 200 mph on a motorcycle in Britain.
 The runs took place at Greenham Common in Berkshire in October, one year before he would lose his racing license.
 During the runs several British and World records were set, but the 200 mph goal was not reached.
 Brown returned to Greenham Common in November for another three days of sprints, setting several new records.

 Even after reaching the cut-off age for eligibility to set International records, Brown continued to race and set British records.
 He also campaigned to have FIM lift their 55-year age limit, writing to FIM headquarters in Geneva.
 FIM relented in 1968 and lifted the 55-year age limit.
 At 56 Brown tried to exceed 200 mph at Elvington, but was unable to reach that goal.

 In 1970 Brown had the first of several heart attacks.
 He died in Stevenage, Hertfordshire, on 27 February 1979.
 He was survived by his wife Ada and sons Anthony and Graham.

 Memorials

-The George Brown Memorial Vintage Run is an event that started in 1979 and is organised by the Stevenage and District Motorcycle Club.
+The George Brown Memorial Vintage Run was an event that started in 1979 and was organised by the Stevenage and District Motorcycle Club.
+It was renamed the Presidents’ Memorial Classic Run in 2025.

 The George Brown Memorial Sprint is an event that is organised by the National Sprint Association.
 It was first held in 1982 at Santa Pod Raceway.